ncou/middleware-route/readme.md

 # Route Middleware
-The Route Middleware contains two middleware: <code>Phapi\Middleware\Route\Route</code> and <code>Phapi\Middleware\Route\Dispatch</code> that handles routing and dispatch to [endpoints](https://github.com/phapi/endpoint).
+The Route Middleware package contains two middleware: <code>Phapi\Middleware\Route\Route</code> and <code>Phapi\Middleware\Route\Dispatch</code> that handles routing and dispatch to [endpoints](https://github.com/phapi/endpoint).

 The Route Middleware will invoke the first route that matches the current HTTP request’s URI and method.
 If the request URI doesn't match any defined route a **404 Not Found** will be returned to the client.
 If the request method isn't implemented a **405 Method Not Allowed** will be returned instead.

 The router does three things to be able to find a match, first it tries to find a direct match.
-This is possible for routes that doesn't contain regex.
+This is possible for routes that doesn't contain regular expressions.
 If no direct match can be found the router will look in it's cache for a match.
-As a last resort the router tries to match against the routes that contains regex.
+As a last resort the router tries to match against the routes that contains regular expressions.
 If a match is found it will be added to the cache.

 ## Installation
 This middleware is by default included in the [Phapi Framework](https://github.com/phapi/phapi) but if you need to install it it's available to install via [Packagist](https://packagist.org) and [Composer](https://getcomposer.org).